rkhullar/example-webapp/docs/tutorial/part-1-platforms-and-resource-prep.md

 `example-backend-dev` and the `AWSLambdaBasicExecutionRole` managed policy.
 The trust relationship for the role should define `lambda.amazonaws.com` as the service, which means that the role can be assumed by any lambda function in the account.

-### MongoDB Atlas
+### MongoDB Atlas Cluster
 If you haven't already, head over to [MongoDB Cloud](https://www.mongodb.com/cloud) to create a free tier Atlas cluster.
 Within your organization namespace create a `dev` project.
 And within that project create a shared cluster called `default-free-dev` backed by AWS and located in the closest available region to you.
 For example if you are based in New York the region would be `us-east-1`.
-There are more details for creating the cluster in the "MongoDB Atlas Cluster" section below.

-### MongoDB Atlas Cluster
 During the cluster creation process the Atlas UI will ask you to create database user credentials and define the ip address or cidr blocks that should be allowed to connect.
 You can go ahead and use the default generated credentials.
-We don't actually need static database credentials for our project, and will instead leverage passwordless authentication via AWS IAM.
+We don't actually need static database credentials for our project, since we're using passwordless authentication via AWS IAM.

 For the ip address list we need to allow network traffic from `0.0.0.0/0` or "anywhere".
 For a production environment we can revisit this network control, but there is significantly more work involved to make the ideal integration.
 And it does not fall under AWS or Atlas free tier.